-The Pharmacists Care Innovation Fund supports the APhA Foundation’s vital healthcare mission: improving people’s health through pharmacists’ patient care services.
+The Annual Fund supports the APhA Foundation’s vital healthcare mission: improving people’s health through pharmacists’ patient care services.
 It is the means by which the APhA Foundation is able to help transform healthcare in ways that improve health and reduce costs.

 The 1953 Society is a special fellowship of donors who give to sustain the mission of the APhA Foundation.
 Donors to the 1953 Society are committed to the Foundation’s exploration of new patient care models, promotion of collaboration between pharmacists and other health care providers, and strengthening of the pharmacy profession through award and scholarship programs.
 Gifts to the 1953 Society are critical for funding ongoing operations and providing an underpinning for future growth.

 Join the Student 1953 Society, a group of pharmacy students who show their leadership and commitment to the future of pharmacy through philanthropy.

 With your help, we can honor those pharmacists who served in Operation Enduring Freedom and Operation Iraqi Freedom.

 The APhA Foundation Student Scholarship Program recognizes students who choose to invest their time in their school’s APhA - ASP chapter to help shape the future of the profession while managing the demands of a full-time pharmacy curriculum.

 Incentive Grants Program

 The Incentive Grants for Practitioner Innovation in Pharmaceutical Care is the APhA Foundation’s longest running program.
 Grants totaling more than $500,000 have facilitated the development of over 500 pharmacy-based projects, improving the health outcomes of thousands of patients across the country.